“Air-Mobile”

 Sergeant First Class, 1st of the 7th, 1st CAV.
 DIV.
 Khaki Summer Uniform:

-They would test their men and helicopters in battle for the first time, and the lessons came quickly, and profoundly, found out reconnaissance was vital, and the mandatory “pile-on” method could be dangerous if drawn into an ambush of heavy weapons, mines, or even rocket-propelled grenades and ak47 gun-fire.
-They could now be blown right out of the sky, and the enemy learned to get in close and grab the Americans by the belt (close combat) so the Americans would have to bring in fire support from artillery and Air Assault right onto themselves, The NVA and prior Viet Mien had been at this a long time, and had a plan how to slowly work the Americans, till out the people at home would get tired of it and give up, and unfortunately they were right. and now many years later it is hard for some to see why it all happened … but it did, it was always about politics doing right through their eyes, and puffing their cheats out, but all the people suffered, and if any is a lesson.
+They would test their men and helicopters in battle for the first time, and the lessons came quickly and profoundly. found out reconnaissance was vital, and the mandatory “pile-on” method could be dangerous if drawn into an ambush of heavy weapons, mines, or even rocket-propelled grenades and AK-47 gunfire.
+They could now be blown right out of the sky, and the enemy learned to get in close and grab the Americans by the belt (close combat) so the Americans would have to bring in fire support from artillery and Air Assault right onto themselves, The NVA and prior Viet Mien had been at this a long time, and had a plan how to slowly work the Americans, till out the people at home would get tired of it and give up, and unfortunately they were right.
+And no, many years later, it is hard for some to see why it all happened … but it did, it was always about politics doing right through their eyes, and puffing their cheeks out, but all the people suffered, and if any is a lesson.

-There were two other Army units as part of the 7th Cav.
-Rgt., the 3rd and 4th Squadrons, but they were in Germany and South Korea Respectfully.
-The 1st, 2nd, and 5th Battalions were deactivated after the Vietnam War, and only the 3rd and 4th Squadrons remained as divisional Reconnaissance squadrons assigned to the 3rd Infantry Division and 2nd Infantry Division respectively.
+There were two other Army units as part of the 7th Cavalry.
+Rgt., the 3rd and 4th Squadrons, but they were in Germany and South Korea, respectively.
+The 1st, 2nd, and 5th Battalions were deactivated after the Vietnam War, and only the 3rd and 4th Squadrons remained as divisional Reconnaissance squadrons assigned to the 3rd Infantry Division and 2nd Infantry Division, respectively.

 The squadron was formed, then reformed, then re-assigned to different Divisions, and places since Vietnam, with elements deployed to Operation Desert Storm in Kuwait, Operation Joint Forge in Bosnia, and Operation Iraqi Freedom, as well as Combat operations for Operation Iraqi Freedom III.